Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Required: No

-Default: `TMPDIR/mysqlmsn/dbs/UUID` (replacing TMPDIR with the OS temp directory and UUID with a UUIDv4 without seperating dashes)
+Default: `TMPDIR/mysqlmsn/dbs/UUID` (replacing TMPDIR with the OS temp directory and UUID with a UUIDv4 without seperating dashes).

-Gotchas: This option is intended to be for internal debugging purposes only and not meant for people to use.
-As such, this option will not follow Semantic Versioning.

 Description: The folder to store database-related data in

+- `binaryDirectoryPath: string`

+Required: No

+Default: `TMPDIR/mysqlmsn/binaries` (replacing TMPDIR with the OS temp directory)

+Description: The folder to store the MySQL binaries when they are downloaded from the CDN.